All Posts

 This creates several problems:

-- Wasted cycles: Resources spent investigating false positives and low-priority issues
+• Wasted cycles: Resources spent investigating false positives and low-priority issues

-- Missing context: Findings lack business context about what actually matters
+• Missing context: Findings lack business context about what actually matters

-What Mission-Driven Testing Looks Like
+What Does Mission-Driven Testing Look Like in Practice?

 A mission-driven approach starts with a specific objective:

-- “Can an unauthenticated attacker access customer PII?”
+• “Can an unauthenticated attacker access customer PII?”

-- “What happens if our API authentication is bypassed?”
+• “What happens if our API authentication is bypassed?”

-- “Can a compromised developer workstation lead to production access?”
+• “Can a compromised developer workstation lead to production access?”

 The testing system then plans and executes only the attack chains relevant to answering that question.
 The output isn’t a list of CVEs.
 It’s a clear answer with evidence.

-Benefits of the Mission Model
+What Are the Benefits of the Mission Model?

 Relevance: Every finding directly relates to your stated objective.
 No noise.